jjermann/dicedensity/README.md

   If `name` is not specified then the function name is used if possible, if that's not possible then `plot` is used.
 The function will save the image plot in the file given by the name (as a `.png` file).
 The function uses `matplotlib`.
-For possible plotting formats, other aditional arguments or in general more complex plotting see:
+For possible plotting formats, other additional arguments or in general more complex plotting see:

   https://matplotlib.org/api/_as_gen/matplotlib.pyplot.plot.html#matplotlib.pyplot.plot